Set Contribution Functions for Quantitative Bipolar Argumentation and their Principles: Set Contribution Functions

 The following definitions are based on those presented in \cite{DBLP:journals/ijar/KampikPYCT24}, and have been generalized to quantify the contribution of a set of arguments, rather than a single contributing argument.

-The removal-based set contribution function determines the delta between the topic's final strength in the original graph and its final strength in the restriction of the graph from which the set contributor has been removed. \begin{definition}[Removal-Based Set Contribution Function] The removal-based set contribution function $\sctrbrempty: 2^\Args \rightarrow \mathbb{R} \cup {\bot}$ is defined as:
+The removal-based set contribution function determines the difference between the topic's final strength in the original graph and its final strength in the restriction of the graph from which the set contributor has been removed. \begin{definition}[Removal-Based Set Contribution Function] The removal-based set contribution function $\sctrbrempty: 2^\Args \rightarrow \mathbb{R} \cup {\bot}$ is defined as:

 \end{definition} Intuitively, the \emph{intrinsic} variant of the removal-based set contribution function removes all incoming attacks and supports to the set contributor before determining the final strength of the topic, and is otherwise analogous to the removal-based set contribution function.
-The idea is to control for indirect contributions that come through attackers or supporters of the set contributor. \begin{definition}[Intrinsic Removal-Based Set Contribution Function] The intrinsic removal-based set contribution function $\sctrbriempty: 2^\Args \rightarrow \mathbb{R} \cup {\bot}$ is defined as:
+The idea is to control for indirect contributions that come through attackers or supporters of the set contributor, so the resulting contribution is intrinsic with respect to $\Args \setminus \argX$, since $\argX$ is isolated from effects of the rest of the graph $\graph\downarrow_{\Args \setminus \argX}$ while internal attacks and supports within $\argX$ are preserved. \begin{definition}[Intrinsic Removal-Based Set Contribution Function] The intrinsic removal-based set contribution function $\sctrbriempty: 2^\Args \rightarrow \mathbb{R} \cup {\bot}$ is defined as:

-\end{definition} Gradient set-based contribution functions determine and then aggregate the effects of marginal changes to the initial strengths of arguments in the set contributor.
-Accordingly, we first define an \emph{abstract} gradient-based set contribution function that we can later instantiate given a specific aggregation function. \begin{definition}[Gradient-Based Set Contribution Function (Abstract)] Let $\arga \in \Args$ and let $(y_1, \ldots, y_n) \in \Args$ be the arguments that have a directed path to $\arga$ in $\graph$, with corresponding initial strengths $(\is(y_1), \ldots, \is(y_n))$.
-Now, let $\psi \colon \mathbb{R}^{|\argX|} \to \mathbb{R}$ be an aggregation function that maps a set of $|\argX|$ real numbers to a single real value.
+\end{definition} Gradient set-based contribution functions determine and then combine the effects of marginal changes to the initial strengths of arguments in the set contributor.
+Accordingly, we first define an \emph{abstract} gradient-based set contribution function that we can later instantiate given a specific pooling function. \begin{definition}[Gradient-Based Set Contribution Function (Abstract)] Let $\arga \in \Args$ and let $(y_1, \ldots, y_n) \in \Args$ be the arguments that have a directed path to $\arga$ in $\graph$, with corresponding initial strengths $(\is(y_1), \ldots, \is(y_n))$.
+Now, let $\psi \colon \mathbb{R}^{|\argX|} \to \mathbb{R}$ be a pooling function that maps a set of $|\argX|$ real numbers to a single real value.
 The gradient-based set contribution function $\sctrbgempty: 2^\Args \rightarrow \mathbb{R} \cup {\bot}$ is then defined as: